The Best Local LLMs for 16GB RAM

 If your workflow involves processing high-volume web data, pairing an optimized local LLM with a robust crawling infrastructure ensures you can extract insights without transmitting raw data to third-party servers.

 What will you primarily use your local LLM for?
 Coding assistance, data analysis, or content generation?
-Identifying your primary use case helps narrow whether you need GPT-OSS's raw reasoning power or Llama 3.2's efficient multitasking capabilities.
+Identifying your primary use case helps narrow whether you need Gemma 4 26B MoE's raw reasoning power or Gemma 4 E4B's efficient multimodal capabilities.

 Related Posts